chabulhwi/tpil-solutions/quiz/chapter02.md

 ## Question 10

 Define the following two universe-polymorphic functions, replacing each `sorry` identifier with an actual definition.
+The functions `f` and `g` shouldn't be definitionally equal.

 ```lean
 namespace Question10